 Exasperated by volatile input prices, industry revenue fluctuated during the past five years.
 Revenue shrunk as a result of the housing market slump, then rebounded in the following years as housing starts surged amid economic recovery.
 Consequently, the recovering US housing market, the rising value of nonresidential construction and renewed downstream demand is expected to boost revenue growth during the five years to 2020.
 Additionally, industry consolidation is forecast to improve overall profit margins... purchase to read more

 Industry Report - Industry Investment Chapter

-The Sheet Metal, Window and Door Manufacturing industry is characterized by a low level of capital intensity.
-On average, operators spend $0.09 on machinery, equipment and other capital expenses for every dollar spent on wages.
-The nature of production requires investment in expensive machinery and equipment necessary for maximizing efficiency.
-While the initial cost of production may be high, the machinery and equipment itself has a long useful life and requires few upgrades, which helps keep depreciation relatively low.
+The Sheet Metal, Window and Door Manufacturing industry is characterized by a medium level of capital intensity.
+On average, operators spend $0.13 on machinery, equipment and other capital expenses for every dollar spent on wages.
+The nature of production requires investment in a large amount of machinery and equipment, although the actual metalworking process requires a high level of manual labor.